AdanJSuarez/S-Expression-Calculator/README.md

 Assumptions
 -----------

-A list of assumptions you're allowed to make:
+A list of assumptions:

-- Since numbers are specified by digits only, you don't have to deal with inputting negative numbers.
+- Since numbers are specified by digits only, It doesn't have to deal with inputting negative numbers.

-- Depending on your choice of language, you may have to pick a data type to represent your integers and calculations.
-Pick something that gives you at least 32 bits.
-None of the calculations will deal with numbers larger than that and you won't be penalized for not dealing with overflow.

-- You can be pretty lax about error handling.
-Throwing an exception when in an invalid state is fine.

-  The tested examples will always be well formed.
-That means that:

-  - Parenthesis will always be balanced.
-  - Only the `add` and `multiply` functions will be called.
 - There will always be a single space between the function arguments.

+  The tested examples cover:

+  - Parenthesis are always be balanced.
+  - Only the `add` and `multiply` functions are called.

 [sexp]: https://en.wikipedia.org/wiki/S-expression
 [ebnf]: https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form